The Revenue Society

 The Revenue Society (originally The Revenue Society of Great Britain) was formed in 1990 and is the only international philatelic society which covers revenue stamps of the whole world.
 The society is also noted for the particularly high quality of its journal which has published many articles on subjects about which little or nothing has previously been written.

-In 2007 the name of the society was shortened from The Revenue Society of Great Britain to just The Revenue Society in order to make the international nature of the society clear.
+In 2007, the name of the society was shortened from The Revenue Society of Great Britain to just The Revenue Society in order to make the international nature of the society clear.

 Origins

 The first committee meeting took place at the East India Club in London on 3 March 1990 and the first open meeting followed on 10 May 1990.
 Founder members included Robson Lowe, Gary Ryan, Clive Akerman and Ronald Butler.

-There had previously been no revenue stamp society in the UK since the Fiscal Philatelic Society ceased in 1928 and the only similar society in existence was The American Revenue Association.
+There had previously been no revenue stamp society in the UK since the Fiscal Philatelic Society ceased to exist in 1928 and the only similar society in existence was The American Revenue Association.
 A revival of interest in revenue stamps had started since Robson Lowe began specific revenue auctions in the 1970s and the founder members of the society felt that the time was ripe for an organisation devoted just to revenues.